Jericho-Dai/Jericho-Dai.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jericho Dai"
+title: "Welcome to my homepage!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-This is Jericho Dai
+I'm Jericho Dai from China , a PhD student in USTC School of life science ,My reasearch foucs in Cancer Immunology and AI for Science area.